ecbypi/paraphrase/README.md

 ## Usage

 paraphrase aims to be as flexible as possible for your needs.
-The only requirement is a class with chainable methods where the result responds to `:to_a`.
-You can use it:

-* From within an `ActiveRecord` subclass:
+* From within an `ActiveRecord::Base` subclass:

 ```ruby
 class Post < ActiveRecord::Base